a7hybnj2/MacOS_KillKey/README.md

 This project allows you to have a physical 'key' connected to your computer.
 When that key is removed the computer will quickly logout keeping your data safe.

+Example Situation: You are out in pulic with your laptop at a cafe or similar.
+Some crazy person pops out of nowhere and grabs your laptop and is gone before you can get up.

+The thief knowing better leaves the lid of your laptop open and after a few minutes of running starts to go through your files.
+Because you were diligently working you have your password manager open and email and bank account and taxes and EVERYTHING!

+If you had the KillKey on a lanyard around your wrist, chair leg, or table leg while working on the laptop as soon as the thief picked up your laptop it would be locked.
+Not just locked but the FileVault would have been reenabled.
+Sure you laptop is stolen but at least thats all.

 ## Contributing

 I would be very happy if someone was interested in taking a look at this and suggesting improvements.